Course

 After completing this course, the student has

-- advanced knowledge in human resource management within the service sectors.
+- advanced knowledge about selected topics in human resource management within the service sectors.

-- in-depth knowledge in the Nordic Model and its implications for responsible leadership and service work environments.
+- In-depth understanding of the Nordic Model and its implications for responsible leadership and service work environments.

 Skills: